Speed to Fly: A Complete Guide to Cross Country Paragliding

 With Jocky Sanderson (sadly, this video is no longer available)

-Excerpts taken from the video by Had Robinson.
-This is expert advice for doing well in cross country paragliding.
+The excerpts here were taken from the video by Had Robinson.
+This is expert advice on thermalling and for doing well in cross country paragliding.

 1. It’s Ok to bury the brakes in the core of thermals